Patek Philippe Watches Review: Are They The Best Watches?

 Why are Patek Philippe watches so prestigious and why are they favorites amongst investors and collectors?

-Patek Philippe is known in the watch world for producing high end and high complication dress watches and are considered by many to be the most prestigious luxury watch brand.
-In fact, the second most complicated watch in the world is a Patek Philippe which came in second only to the Vacheron Constantin 57260 that was released last year.
+Patek Philippe is known in the watch world for producing high-end and high complication dress watches and is considered by many to be the most prestigious luxury watch brand.
+In fact, the second most complicated watch in the world is a Patek Philippe which came in second only to the Vacheron Constantin ref # 57260 that was released last year.
 Then again these super highly complicated watches are pocket watches.
 What about wristwatches?
 After all, they are literally the inventors of the wristwatch.

 How much is the most expensive Patek Philippe watch?